-- 14.1 In common with all Scottish local authorities and the wider public sector, Perth & Kinross Council continues to anticipate a period of financial constraint and growing costs and demand for services. - 14.2 Responding to the Covid-19 epidemic has given rise to significant financial pressure on the Council's Revenue Budget and the long-term impact upon service demand; service delivery and the Council's ability to generate and collect income will take some time to establish. - 14.3 The wider economic situation and consequential impact on the cost of living will further exacerbate the financial and wider challenges the Council will experience over the short and medium term. - 14.4 The Council continues to take proactive measures to enable it to address these challenges from a robust financial position and continues to develop and strengthen its arrangements for financial and resource management. - 14.5 The implementation of the Transformation and Change Strategy will further support the Council's response.
-The Perth and Kinross Offer will underpin all that the Council does, based on an approach where it works together with its communities.
-Linked to this, is the approach to recovery and renewal, as well as ongoing response arrangements, because of the pandemic. - 14.6 The Council remains committed to modernising and improving the efficiency of functions.
+- 15.1 In common with all Scottish local authorities and the wider public sector, Perth & Kinross Council continues to anticipate a period of financial constraint and growing costs and need for services. - 15.2 Responding to the cost of living challenges has given rise to significant financial pressure on the Council's Revenue Budget over the short to medium term, and the longer-term impact upon service demand; service delivery and the Council's ability to generate and collect income will take some time to establish. - 15.3 The Council continues to take proactive measures to enable it to address these challenges from a robust financial position and continues to develop and strengthen its arrangements for financial and resource management.

+- 15.4 The continued roll out of the Transformation & Change Strategy will further support the Council's response. - 15.5 The Council remains committed to modernising and improving the efficiency of functions.
 This update of the Medium-Term Financial Plan reinforces the Council's commitment to the delivery of excellent services in the context of meeting challenging savings targets which requires the engagement of the Council's workforce; Elected Members; Community Planning Partners and the communities which it serves.